Immigration

 Abolish the ART Appeals Process

 Streamline the deportation process and eliminate costly delays caused by the Administrative Review Tribunal.
+There are almost 400,000 people on bridging visas in Australia.
+They will be required to return to their home country before re-applying for a new visa to Australia.

 Investigate & Close Fraudulent Education Providers